digitopvn/diginext-docs/docs/contributing/contributing.md

 ## Being a Collaborator

-If you are an active contributor and are willing to work with Diginext in our opensource workflow, please feel free to give me a hand:
+If you are an active contributor and are willing to work with DXUP in our opensource workflow, please feel free to give me a hand:

 [Pull Request](https://www.notion.so/Pull-Request-f4a5bbbc6f4c46099ca73c98c9dc3bb9?pvs=21)